chinapedia/wikipedia.abstract.en/Page/Recursion.md

 In art

-First_matryoshka_museum_doll_open.jpgs by Zvyozdochkin and Malyutin, 1892]] Polittico_stefaneschi,_verso.jpg's _Stefaneschi Triptych_, 1320, recursively contains an image of itself (held up by the kneeling figure in the central panel).]]
+s by Zvyozdochkin and Malyutin, 1892]] 's _Stefaneschi Triptych_, 1320, recursively contains an image of itself (held up by the kneeling figure in the central panel).]]

 The Russian Doll or Matryoshka Doll is a physical artistic example of the recursive concept.[9]